Kisooofficial/ML_Study/Book Study/Readme.md

 + Deep learning that starts from the bottom(Korean version)

 # Studying Schedule
-+ Deep learning that starts from the bottom(Korean version)
++ Deep learning from Scratch(Korean version) Season 1
   + 22.07.27 : Chapter 2, 3 theory and code review
   + 22.07.28 : Chapter 4 theory and code review
   + 22.07.29 : Chapter 5 theory